-How much time will the cat be on his own?
-If you are out for long periods of time would you consider adopting two cats?
+- How much time will the cat be on his own?
+If you are out for long periods would you consider adopting two cats?

 If you want a domestic (moggy) and know what you are looking for in a cat then speak to the staff at your local shelter who have spent time with the cats and can narrow down the best ones to meet your specific needs.
 Not everybody wants a super friendly or talkative cat, or maybe they do, some people prefer more independent cats who will come and hang out sometimes but don’t need to be on or next to you 24 hours a day, other people love having a constant shadow.

-I don’t recommend adopting a free to good home kitten, for a number of reasons.
-It won’t have been health checked, you know nothing about the health status of the mother or the kittens.
+I don’t recommend adopting a free to good home kitten, for several reasons.
+It won’t have been health checked; you know nothing about the health status of the mother or the kittens.
 Most people think a free kitten is a cheap kitten, but by the time you have paid for vaccinations, microchipping and desexing, you will be way out of pocket compared to paying a nominal fee for a cat at a shelter.

 I can’t say which is better, a purebred or a mixed breed.
-I personally love both.
-I currently have a male Singapura and Oriental and a mixed breed girl.
+We currently have a male Singapura and Oriental and a mixed breed girl.
 I love them all equally.
-I do love the Burmese cat, they are a beautiful breed with such a lovely temperament, I have had three and I can’t go past them and will no doubt have another one in the future.
-But I will always have a mixed breed too.
-It’s been a mixed bag for me.
 The cat who stole my heart more than any was a black and white domestic by the name of Eliot.
 She was my first cat and my soul mate.